-My first fascination with rocks cane from my aunt Sharon who was a geologist for the US government.
-She would take me all around in search of plowed fields and riverbeds looking for arrowheads and quartz.
+My first fascination with rocks came from my aunt Sharon, who was a geologist for the US government.
+She would take me to plowed fields and riverbeds looking for arrowheads and quartz.
 Then I discovered a meteorite and the fascination in my young mind was unleashed.

-When I opened Chateau Peridot it was my desire to allow people to buy their gem wholesale and then assist them in the mounting process at a vastly reduced rate so people who are not super rich can have and enjoy this fantastic gem in engagement rings, fashion jewelry or just to own as a collector.
-Much of the old rough from the mines is used up.
-The mines are playing out and many are not even producing.
-This gem will most likely be out of the price range of all but the very rich soon.
-Ebay is full of fake spinel so, “let the buyer beware,” but seek out blue spinel while you still can.
-Hold it, wear it and love it because it is a true natural beauty, and truly ultra rare.
+When I opened Chateau Peridot it was my desire to allow people to buy their gems wholesale and then I would assist them in the mounting process; at a vastly reduced rate, so people who are not super rich could own and enjoy fantastic quality, authentic, untreated, colored-gems in their engagement rings, fashion jewelry, or just to own as a collector.
+Much of the old rough from the mines is used up, almost all of it to be truthful.
+The mines are played out and many are not even producing anymore.